What is the ideal temperature to set my air conditioner at?

 Use Natural Solutions to Cool Your Home

 The best part?
-During the significant part of the year where the temperatures largely hover between 62 F and 78F, we don’t run anything at all.
+During the significant part of the year when the temperatures largely hover between 62 F and 78F, we don’t run anything at all.
 We just open the windows.
 That’s cheap climate control.

 Your thermostat should be set higher in the summer than it is in the winter.
 This reduces the workload on your air conditioner and prevents you from running up the energy bill.

-For any questions about heating & cooling your home, don’t hesitate to contact us.
+For any questions about heating & cooling your home, don’t hesitate to CONTACT US.